DryWeightWatchers/JIF-4300-DryWeightWatchers/README.md

   ### Known Issues
   - Patient log-in does not have an option to unhide password.
-  - Patient details screen on provider interface can theoretically overflow with same-day weight records if too many exist on the same day.
   - Many error messages are mainly coded in console messages, leaving little information feedback to the typical user.
   - Loading screens are only present in a few recent screens rather than universal/standardized.
   - Various typescript errors due to unstrictly typed functions.
 Does not impede functionality.